jimlinntu/tw_hos_fuzz_search/README.md

 # tw_hos_fuzz_search
-A general purpose fuzzy search engine for all hospital names (provided by National H in Taiwan.
+A general-purpose fuzzy search engine for all hospital names (provided by National Health Insurance Administration) in Taiwan.

 ## Environment
 * Python 3.9.1